|

 Introduction

-and Evolution in the Holy Qur'an
+and Evolution in the Holy Quran,"

 which tells the Quran story

-improve his creation.
-Thus, this article is a continuation of the topic of creation and evolution but with focus on human beings, as they represent the climax of the stages of creation, fashioning in the right proportions, walking upright on two, and imaging them in the best of images.
-As God felt that He taught Adam enough, He decided to make him His successor on Earth.
-He brought him to a contest with the angels to show them that human beings are worth His decision of making them His successors on Earth.
-The story of Adam is addressed in another article at the following link: Adam's Contest With the Angels, and Getting Out of Paradise
+improve His creation.
+Thus, this Chapter is a continuation of the topic of creation and evolution but with focus on human beings, as they represent the climax of the stages of creation, fashioning in the right proportions, walking upright on two, imaging them in the best of images, and blowing of God’s Spirit in them.
+When Allah, praise to Him, felt that He taught humans enough, He decided to make them His deputies on Earth.
+When the angels expressed their unpleasant surprise, Allah brought chose Adam to represent humanity in a contest with them, to show them that human beings are worth of His decision of trusting them to rule the Earth.
+That story is the subject of the next Chapter 6, "Adam's Contest with the Angels, and Getting Out of Paradise."

-rest of the verses of the Holy Qur’an, are very concise and each
+rest of the verses of the Holy Quran, are very concise and each

 other meanings in other contexts.
 That is why the translation from